pgdr/seam-carving/README.md

 # Seam Carving Program

-The Seam Carving program implements an image resizing technique based on dynamic programming to remove seams with the least energy from an image.
-This approach allows for content-aware image resizing, ensuring minimal distortion of important features.

-Seam carving works by identifying and removing "seams," which are paths of least energy through an image.
-The energy of a pixel is computed based on the gradient of pixel intensities, allowing the algorithm to target areas that have less visual importance for removal.
+The Seam Carving program applies a dynamic programming approach to resize images by removing low-energy "seams", enabling content-aware resizing with minimal distortion.
+It identifies *seams*—paths of least energy vertically through the image—by computing pixel energy from intensity gradients.

 ## Example